mlhartme/yogi/README.md

 ## Server setup

+TODO: service still needed?

-to create a systemd service on a Linux box
+To create a systemd service on a Linux box

 * install docker and docker-compose
 * `scp -r src/systemd yourhost:~/yogi/`